paulbaumgarten/advent-of-code/c++notes.md

 cin >> b;

 Issues with cin:
-* Any kind of space is used to separate two consecutive input operations; this may either be a space, a tab, or a new-line character.
+* Any white space is used to separate two consecutive input operations; (space/tab/enter)
-* cin extraction always considers spaces (whitespaces, tabs, new-line...) as terminating the value being extracted, and thus extracting a string means to always extract a single word, not a phrase or an entire sentence.

-To input a full line without breaking on spaces, use the getline function….
+* To input a full line without breaking on spaces, use the getline function….

 ```cpp
 string s;